 At Kibworth CE Primary School, we have a detailed PSED, PSHE & RSE Sequence and Progression Map which outlines the Key knowledge and vocabulary taught in each unit for each year group.
-You can find this on our website: Curriculum information - PSHE
+You can find this on our website ADD LINK!